praveek/launch.en/help/release-notes/current.md

 ### Feature

-* **Data Element Default Value** The default value for Data Elements has changed from being an empty string, to being null.
+* **Data Element Default Value** Newly created data elements will no longer have a default value assigned automatically.
 See the [Experience League Community](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/coming-soon-data-element-quot-default-value-quot-changes/ba-p/374101) for more information

 ## August 19th, 2020